kendricksin/learn_to_qwen/README.md

 - Git for version control

 > 💡 **AI Tip**: Treat Qwen like a senior dev teammate—be clear, specific, and polite!
-> 🧠 **AI Tip**: Ask AI what are the technologies availabe to choose and weigh the pros and cons
+> 🧠 **Learning**: Ask AI what are the technologies availabe to choose and weigh the pros and cons before making a decision.

 ### 📚 Sample Projects to Try
 Here are some sample projects you can create using vibe coding to practice your skills: